-“Yes and she’s not happy about the transfer,” she said, placing her hands on her hips and rolling her eyes.
+“Yes, and she’s not happy about the transfer,” she answered, placing her hands on her hips and rolling her eyes.

 “Well, I’m sure she’ll come around once she makes new friends,” I assured her with a smile.
 Greta’s son recently moved to his mate’s pack so they could care for his ailing mother-in-law.

 “I just hope she doesn’t get into trouble.
-She is one pain in the behind kid, just like her dad,” she said comically.
+She is one pain in the behind kid, just like her dad,” she laughed.
 I laughed at her remark.

-“Oh she’s not that bad!
-She’s just clever and too adventurous,” I told her as I laughed.
+“Oh, she’s not that bad!
+She’s just clever and too adventurous,” I laughed.

 “Give them my regards.
-I’m sure your parents are so proud of you dear, just like I am,” She said, staring at me lovingly.
+I’m sure your parents are so proud of you, dear, just like I am.”
+She gazed at me lovingly.

-“Oh don’t say that you’re family and we’d do anything for our family.
+“Oh, don’t say that.
+You are family, and we’d do anything for our family.
 I’m sure your parents would have done the same for me,” she said, her voice was laced with sadness.
 We embraced each other before saying our goodbyes.

 Ten years ago.

-My parents and the other families sat in a picnic blanket as they engaged in a delightful grown-ups conversation.
-I was playing near the lake with the kids my age, feeling the cold water on our feet as we splashed and giggled, holding our Sunday dresses up.
+My parents and the other families sat on a picnic blanket as they engaged in a delightful grown-up conversation.
+I played near the lake with the kids my age, feeling the cold water on our feet as we splashed and giggled, holding our Sunday dresses up.

-“Don’t go too near the lake sweetie!
-We’ll attend the pack gathering later,” she yelled, reminding me as she waved her hand.
+“Don’t go too near the lake, sweetie!
+We’ll attend the pack gathering later,” she reminded as she waved her hand.

 I went back to the lake, messing up my dress even more.
-When all of a sudden all the laughter had died down, the birds were startled, dispersing from the trees, the ground began to shake, and the water on the lake became disturbed.
-The peaceful silence was replaced by frightening screams.
+Then suddenly, the laughter had died down, the birds were startled, dispersing from the trees, the ground began shaking, and the lake was disturbed.
+The peaceful silence was replaced by deafening screams.
 It was chaos; hell broke loose.
-Everyone was shocked, terrified as they run for their lives.
-The men began ripping their clothes off, shifting into their wolves; snarling as they charged to the unknown group that disturbed the tranquility and brought havoc.
+Everyone was scampering, terrified, as they ran for their lives.
+The men began ripping their clothes off, shifting into their wolves, snarling as they charged to the unknown group that disturbed the tranquility and brought havoc.

-I was distraught; terrified, frozen in my spot—shocked by what was happening right before my eyes.
-I wanted to scream but I could not.
-I wanted to run, but I could not.
+Distraught and terrified, I froze in my spot—shocked by what was happening right before my eyes.
+I wanted to scream, but I could not.
+I tried to run, but I could not.
 I just stood to where I was, watching everything unfold.